 The extended attribute model is capable of providing a comprehensive set of attributes to services.
 A service can use this model on request.
 Additional legal conditions must be complied with by the service.

 Attribute Model Support in SWITCH edu-ID

-The OIDC implementation in edu-ID supports the classic attribute model only for the personal part of the edu-ID identity (edu-ID only configuration)
+The OIDC implementation in edu-ID supports the edu-ID only model and the extended attribute model (edu-ID only configuration)